-- Security and isolation: In regard to security and isolation, virtualization wins, as it keeps virtual machines separate and isolated from each other.
-One infected virtual machine will not affect another one, and each virtual machine can incorporate its own security protocols since they are running in a fully isolated environment.
-However, since containers only isolate data and applications at the process level, they provide a less secure environment and depend on the security protocols of the host system.
+- Security and isolation: Virtualization wins when it comes to security and isolation.
+By their very nature, VMs remain separate and isolated from each other.
+One infected virtual machine will not affect another, and each virtual machine can implement its own security protocols.
+Since containers only isolate data and applications at the process level, they provide a less secure environment and depend on the security protocols of the host system.

-- Portability and application sharing: Since container images are much smaller than virtual machines, they are easier to transfer and save space on the host’s filesystem.
-Virtual machines, on the other hand, need to have a copy of the whole operating system, including the kernel, system libraries, configuration files, all the directories required by the operating system and all the utilities.
-This dramatically increases the size of the image and is not that easy to share.
-Container images can be shared in any manner of ways, and there are a number of application sharing hubs on the internet.
-Virtual machine images do not have such centralized hubs and would usually need to be uploaded to another server instead.
+- Portability and application sharing: Since container images are much smaller than VMs, they are easier to transfer and save space on the host’s filing system.
+On the other hand, virtual machines need to copy the entire operating system, the host kernel, system libraries, configuration files, and any necessary file directories.
+This dramatically increases the image size and makes VMs challenging to share or transfer.
+Container images can be shared in several ways, and there are various application sharing hubs on the Internet.
+Virtual machine images can’t leverage these centralized hubs.
+Transferring them requires uploading them to another server instead.

-- Operating system requirements: A virtual machine is best used in the case when a business needs to run multiple applications that require the full functionality of a dedicated operating system.
-However, if most of the applications have the same operating system requirements, the containers would be a much more practical solution.
+- Operating system requirements: A virtual machine is best when a business runs multiple applications that require a dedicated operating system.
+But, if most of the applications have the same operating system requirements, containerization would be a much more practical solution.

-However, it is also important to note that there are also ways of combining virtualization and containerization so that both technologies’ advantages are brought together.
-Such a combination is called a hybrid container architecture, and it can combine them by putting a virtual machine inside of a container, or a single container inside of a virtual machine, or multiple containers inside a virtual machine.
-This way, we can get the security and isolation of a virtual machine with the quick and lightweight setup of an application inside of a container.
+Today, hosting technology has evolved to the point where providers can begin to offer the best of both worlds.
+There are several ways of combining virtualization and containerization to leverage the power of these technologies to further their IT and business growth.
+This type of platform is called a hybrid container architecture and is formatted in various ways.
+The platform can be structured by putting a virtual machine inside a container, a single container inside a virtual machine, or multiple containers inside a virtual machine.
+This structure offers the security and isolation of a virtual machine with the fast and lightweight setup of a container.

-Liquid Web provides the ability to utilize the above information on multiple types of servers internally.
 Need to run a container?
-Require a private parent to implement a hypervisor on?
-We have the means to meet your needs!
+Require a private parent to implement a hypervisor?
+We have dedicated server options to meet your needs!

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.